-Five Star District residents may request to change their current boundary/assigned school during the school year by using the family-initiated transfer process.
+Five Star District residents and employees may request to change their current boundary/assigned school during the school year by using the family-initiated transfer process.
 There are no guarantees that transfer requests will be approved.
 (Out-of-district residents are not eligible for family-initiated transfers but are eligible for the Schools of Choice Program).
 There are two different circumstances in which transfers can be considered:

 - Family-initiated transfer request

 - A student who has been a victim of a crime of violence, as defined by state law.

 A written request must be submitted to the principal of the school in the attendance area where the student resides (boundary school) or the student’s assigned school (if they are attending a school other than their boundary school).
 This written request will include a transfer application as well as a letter from the parent/guardian explaining: